auth0-samples/auth0-jquery-samples/01-Embedded-Login/README.md

-# Auth0 jQuery User Profile
+# Auth0 jQuery Embedded Login

-This sample demonstrates how to get a user's profile using Auth0 in a jQuery application.
+This sample demonstrates how to add authentication to a jQuery application using Auth0's Lock widget.

 ## Getting Started